Creating and managing Investigate studies

-The investigate study is saved and displayed in the Investigate studies table.
-The investigate study displays information such as system name, time stamp, and other parameters specific to system such as CPU Utilization.
+The Investigate study is saved and displayed in the Investigate studies table.
+The Investigate study displays information, such as system name, time stamp, and other system-specific parameters.
 The time stamp displays the time according to the time zone of the Application Server and not according to the data source.

-The following graphic shows process to create an investigate study.
+The following graphic shows the process of creating an Investigate study.

 - In the TrueSight console, select

-To modify the time period for the Investigate study, click the three dots next to the time period (in this case the Last Available Interval), and use the Define Period time selector to specify a new time period for the Investigate Study.
+To modify the time period for the Investigate study, click the action menunext to Last Available Interval, and use the Define Period time selector to specify a new time period for the Investigate study.

-You cannot modify the domain, system, and metric group.
+You cannot modify the domain, system, and metric group for the study.

 Field Description Study group Select the required study group from the list.
-To add a new study group, click Add new group and type the required name for the study group in the box.
-Study name Edit the name for the study in the box.
-This updates the name of an existing study.
-To save the selected study as a new study with same or different study, select Save as a new study.
+To add a new study group, click Add new group and type the required name for the study group.
+Study name Edit the study name to rename the study.
+To make a copy of the study, select Save as a new study.